hetalang/heta-compiler/migrate-to-v0.7.md

     Keep in mind that abstract namespaces will not be exported for such formats as `DBSolve`, `SLV`, `Matlab`, `Mrgsolve`, `Simbio`.

 1. Delete __dist__ directory to avoid storing old exports.
 Try not to delete important files.
-Storing something important in the dist directory is a bed idea anyway.
+Storing something important in the dist directory is a bad idea anyway.

 1. Check building with `heta build` and make a commit if you use git.